-Full control over the host to which Full control over all hosts on the they belong, except the following:
+Full control over the host to which they belong, except the following:

 - Host administrators of hosts using an alternative user database cannot configure the user database plugin. - When creating virtual folders, host administrators cannot see any folders that are not located below the top folder of the host.
 When viewing virtual folders that point to a physical folder that is not located below the top folder of the host, the host administrator cannot modify the location of the physical folder to which the virtual folder points. - When creating or modifying rules, host administrators cannot configure or modify any executables that are run when the rule is triggered. - Host administrators cannot create or delete SITE commands, but can manage which users can trigger SITE commands created by a system administrator.